 A Call to Action: Reducing Recidivism through Collaboration

-Citizens across the United States are concerned because 600,000 inmates are returning to society each year.
-The prison reentry crisis is especially bad news for the disadvantaged communities to which most ex-prisoners will return.
+Citizens across the United States are concerned because 600,000 incarcerated individuals are returning to society each year.
+The prison reentry crisis is especially concerning for the disadvantaged communities to which most returning citizens return.
 But the news is even worse for those men and women leaving prison.

-Most prisoners are unprepared to leave and are unrealistic about their chances to "make it" outside of prison in society.
+Most individuals are unprepared to leave prison and are unrealistic about their chances to "make it" in society.
 Generally, returning citizens do not have the education, skills, or positive social supports necessary to assist them in returning to society.
 As a result, many of them commit new crimes in the few weeks or months after their release.

 The realities of recidivism open a new window of opportunity for society to do something about the mass release of prisoners back into our communities.
-Shrinking budgets are making it necessary to consider new approaches that emphasize cooperation between public-private entities in order to help former prisoners remain crime-free after leaving prison.
-Innovative approaches like those developed and supported through Reentry Essentials will only be successful if new volunteers and groups are encouraged to partner with government agencies in confronting the prison reentry crisis.
+Shrinking budgets are making it necessary to consider new approaches that emphasize cooperation between public-private entities in order to help formerly incarcerated individuals remain crime-free after leaving a term of imprisonment.
+Innovative approaches like those developed and supported through Reentry Essentials will only be successful if new volunteers and groups are encouraged to partner with government agencies in confronting our nations reentry crisis.

 Join us as we work with our partners to identify high quality resources to aid individuals,